zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ![poster](/assets/posts/pytorch_wandb/meme.jpg)

-The majority of codes you'd find in [quickstarts](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) and tutorials are optimized for learning and exploring.
+But the majority of codes you'd find in [quickstarts](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) and tutorials are optimized for learning and exploring.
 The question is how do you transform these codes so that they can be used for production ML?
 Or is that even possible?

 With ZenML, yes it is 🚀.